BrandiMac/space-products/doc/visibility.rst

 VisibilityCalculators
 #########################

-TODO <include blurb about what "visibility" means or "occulting bodies"?
+TODO include blurb about what "visibility" means or "occulting bodies" and rewrite this main intro.

-The :ref:`VisibilitySegment` object allows users to determine whether an observer can see a target, based on the user-specified configuration for occulting bodies, occulting terrain, celestial object shape models, and refraction.
+The :ref:`VisibilitySegment` object allows you to determine whether an observer can see a target, based on the your specified configuration for occulting bodies, occulting terrain, celestial object shape models, and refraction.
-The :ref:`VisibilityCalculator` object allows users to work with multiple ``VisibilitySegments`` at once in order to determine whether ``any`` or ``all`` of the segments are simultaneously true.
+The :ref:`VisibilityCalculator` object allows you to work with multiple ``VisibilitySegments`` at once in order to determine whether ``any`` or ``all`` of the segments are simultaneously true.

 .. contents:: Contents